-The best way to learn about Armstrong's community and values during this transitional time with the future Georgia Southern consolidation is to visit us!
-At Pirate Preview, you and your family can experience all that Armstrong has to offer.
+The best way to learn about the Armstrong Campus community is to visit us!
+At Open House, you and your family can experience all that Georgia Southern University has to offer.
 Meet with faculty, participate in a hands-on workshop or lecture, learn about admissions and financial aid, tour our beautiful 268-acre arboretum campus, check out residential housing and more!
-Pirate Preview is open to all high school students (focused on seniors), transfer students, and graduate students.
-The application fee is waived for all Pirate Preview attendees.
+Open House is open to all high school students (focused on seniors), and transfer students.
+The application fee is waived for all Open House attendees.

-9:45am: Faculty-led workshops, academic program information tables, and campus tours begin
+9:45am: Faculty-led workshops, academic program information tables, Student Resource Fair, and campus tours begin

 10:30am: Info sessions begin